SABIT delegation tour.

 What the Program Provides

-For those selected to participate in this program, the U.S. Government will pay for round-trip airfare from a designated site to the United States, lodging, a comprehensive training program, emergency medical insurance, and a stipend to offset the costs of meals and incidental expenses.
+For those selected to participate in this program, the U.S. Government will pay for round-trip airfare from a designated site to the United States, lodging, a comprehensive training program, and emergency medical insurance.
+No per diem or stipend will be provided.

 Each Participant must provide his or her own transportation to the designated departure site and possess a valid international passport on which to travel.
 SABIT will attempt to provide roundtrip tickets from each Participant’s preferred departure city in their home country.
 Each SABIT Participant will travel on a B-1/B-2 business visa, which prohibits the receipt of a salary or honorarium.
 Participants are responsible for the cost of the U.S. visa.
 SABIT will provide an invitation letter to support the Participant’s visa application.
 SABIT Participants may not seek permanent employment in the United States.
 The process of getting a U.S. visa in some countries is constrained by the global pandemic and other issues.
 SABIT will assist applicants to the extent it can.
 However, SABIT, and the U.S. Department of Commerce, do not have any control over the visa process, and we must adhere to all U.S. Department of State rules and regulations.
 Decisions regarding visa issuance are determined solely by the U.S. Department of State.